Vicente-jpro/angular-router-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.3.

+## Router tutorial: tour of heroes

+Run `ng serve` for a dev server.
+Navigate to `https://v17.angular.io/guide/router-tutorial-toh`.
+The application will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding